rodlie/animsvg/README.md

-# enve2d
+# Friction

 2D animation software for Linux.

-See our issue [tracker](https://github.com/enve2d/enve2d/issues) or [forum](https://github.com/enve2d/enve2d/discussions) for more information.
+See our issue [tracker](https://github.com/friction2d/friction/issues) or [forum](https://github.com/friction2d/friction/discussions) for more information.

-We are working on our first release (0.9.0), see progress [here](https://github.com/enve2d/enve2d/milestone/1).
+We are working on our first release (0.9.0), see progress [here](https://github.com/friction2d/friction/milestone/1).

 ## System requirements